Catherine22/Frontend-Development/JavaScript/README.md

 On top of the engine, a browser has `Web APIs`.
 It offers things like `DOM`, `AJAX(XMLHttpRequest)` and `Timeout(setTimeout)`

 ## Hoisting
-When JavaScript engine sees a function, it will

-Javascript engine allocates memory for variables and functions before you execute it.
+Javascript engine allocates memory for variables and functions during the creation phase.
 E.g.

 ```JavaScript
 console.log(teddy);